Execute Kestra Tasks as AWS Batch Jobs on ECS Fargate or EC2

 Run tasks as AWS ECS Fargate or EC2 containers using AWS Batch.

-To launch tasks on AWS Batch, there are three main concepts you need to be aware of:
+To launch tasks on AWS Batch, you need to understand three key concepts:

-- Compute environment — mandatory, it won't be created by the task.
-The compute environment is the infrastructure type for your tasks.
-It can be either an ECS Fargate or EC2 environment.
+- Compute environment — mandatory; it won’t be created by the task.
+The compute environment defines the infrastructure for your tasks and can be either ECS Fargate or EC2.

-- Job Queue — optional, it will be created by the task if not specified.
-Creating a queue takes some time to set up, so be aware that this adds some latency to the script’s runtime.
+- Job queue — optional; it will be created by the task if not specified.
+Creating a queue adds some latency to the script’s runtime.

-- Job — created by the task runner; holds information about which image, commands, and resources to run on.
-In AWS ECS terminology, it’s the task definition for the ECS task.
+- Job — created by the task runner; contains information about the image, commands, and resources to use.
+In AWS ECS terminology, it’s the task definition.

-To get started quickly, follow the instructions from this blueprint to provision all resources required to run containers on ECS Fargate.
+To get started quickly, use this blueprint to provision all required resources for running containers on ECS Fargate.

 How does the AWS Batch task runner work?